 In large cities like Krakow , the average price per square meter is around 2500 euros.
 We are far away from the 11500 € in Paris!
-As for rents, with the recent health crisis, it is not uncommon to find a furnished and equipped 25 square meter studio near the full center (rynek) under 1600 zl per month (350 euros) and close to the hypercenter, fees included.
+As for rents, with the recent health crisis, it is not uncommon to find a furnished and equipped 25 square meter studio near the center (rynek) under 2000 zl per month (about 440 euros), fees included.

 Of course, prices are a bit higher in the capital Warsaw but salaries follow accordingly.
 In the countryside and in small towns, rents are of course quite cheaper.

-If you are a pierogi lover or curious about this Polish culinary specialty, you can have a large plate of pierogis for less than 20 zl (about 4.50 euros) in a traditional restaurant.
+If you are a pierogi lover or curious about this Polish culinary specialties, you can have a large plate of pierogis for less than 20 zl (about 4.50 euros) in a traditional restaurant.